Triscuit2311/GoblinAC/README.md

+*GoblinAC is still under development and is not in a finished state, it is released for free with no warranty or liability!*

-# Goblin Anti-Cheat
+# Goblin Anti-Cheat Public

-Goblin AC is a C# Anti-Cheat for FiveM servers.
+Goblin AC Public is a C# Anti-Cheat for FiveM servers.
 Goblin AC's primary focus is stopping event trigger exploitation.
 While most anti-cheats rely on topical methods to stop cheaters from triggering events, Goblin re-structures the way that your scripts communicate across the client-server threshold.
 Goblin AC provides a platform to proxy all event triggers through a more secure channel.
 This means your server scripts will only accept events triggered by the server, completely stopping the common `TriggerServerEvent(...)` exploitation.

 ## **How does it work?**